Here’s a Marketing Strategy that Works for Small Architects and Contractors

 And that can cause frustration.
 We don’t always want to see those ads, nor the annoying spam emails we receive every day, right?

 Outbound marketing is what used to be known as “marketing.”
-It’s interruptive and it pushes itself at people, whether these people want it or not.
+It’s intrusive and imposes, whether people want it or not.

 Apart from the intrusive element, though, there’s another good reason not to focus too much on old-school outbound marketing strategies: they’re expensive!